 You can extend your visit to Musée d'Orsay with the visit of Musée Marmottan, a smaller size museum entirely devoted to Claude Monet, of Musée de l'Orangerie, its waterlilies and Walter Guillaume collection, travel by car or on a coach tour to Monet's world famous Giverny Gardens near Paris.
 It is also possible to visit by train Auberge Ravoux in Auvers sur Oise where Vincent Van Gogh ended his life on July 29 1890.

 Optimize your visit to Musée d'Orsay.
 Choose a left bank hotel, a great district at walking distance to Musée d'Orsay.

 Paris metro: Metro station Solferino

-Locate Orsay Museum on Paris map.
+Locate Musée d'Orsay on Paris map.

 Open Tuesdays to Sundays 9.30am to 6pm (9.45 on Thursdays).
-Ticket price: 12 euros.
+Ticket price: 16 euros.

-Web site.
 Buy tickets online.

 Two restaurants: Café Campana: quick-serve dishes, Seine view.
 Le Restaurant: beautiful restaurant.
 Information.